-WITH TOM BRADY entering his 21st NFL season, it’s a great time to reflect upon the role of pliability — what Tom calls the “missing leg” of most strength and conditioning programs — in helping him excel on the field for over two decades, and why he believes pliability is important for everyone.
+WITH TOM BRADY now in his 22nd NFL season, it’s a great time to reflect upon the role of pliability — what Tom calls the “missing leg” of most strength and conditioning programs — in helping him excel on the field for over two decades, and why he believes pliability is important for everyone.

 “Pliability is the missing leg of the traditional strength and conditioning model of aerobic exercise and lifting weights.
 By infusing pliability into your workout regimen, you’ll receive the same benefits I do — to be able to perform at peak levels and minimize the risk of injury.
 If you do get injured, pliability is the fast lane to recovery.” — Tom Brady

 A good way to understand what it means to be pliable is to picture what it's like to lose pliability.

 Imagine you sprint the final 200 meters of a 5k road race and injure a quad muscle.
 Pain receptors signal the brain about the damage.
 The brain sends signals back to the muscles surrounding the quad to become tight, dense, and stiff.
 In other words, to act like a natural splint to protect the injured muscle.

 The quad stops firing.
 Other muscles work harder to compensate for the loss.
 With the quad going flat, we create an imbalance.
 This imbalance affects areas above and below the injury and overall leg function deteriorates.
 The hip, knee, ankle, and foot become impaired.

 When dealing with a muscle imbalance, our bodies get used to doing things the wrong way.
 In our daily lives, we go on walking, running, and sitting with imbalances, compounding the toll of compensation and overload.